Fair-trade cocoa: Endangered Species Chocolate

-Endangered Species Chocolate, a chocolate manufacturer in Indiana, had been fair trade certified up until 2006.
-However, in February 2006, Endangered Species Chocolate removed its fair trade certification and instead guaranteed it would dedicate the money previously used for the fair trade certification to directly support the farmers in the Conacado Co-op, where the company continues to source its cocoa.
+Endangered Species Chocolate, a chocolate manufacturer in Indiana, had been fair-trade–certified up until 2006.
+However, in February 2006, Endangered Species Chocolate removed its fair-trade certification and instead guaranteed it would dedicate the money previously used for the fair-trade certification to directly support the farmers in the Conacado Co-op, where the company continues to source its cocoa.
 Endangered Species Chocolate continues to guarantee that its cocoa farmers in the Conacado Co-op are receiving a fair wage.

-One caveat to this approach is the accountability to Fair Trade practices.
+One caveat to this approach is the accountability to fair-trade practices.
 Companies pay money to certifying organizations to receive certification, and this money is not going to the cocoa farmers.
-On the other hand, a company that says that it is following fair trade practices but lacks a fair trade certification may not actually be following fair trade practices.
-This could lead to a moral hazard of saying the company is implementing Fair Trade practices, charging premium prices, but in actuality, not paying higher wages to farmers.
+On the other hand, a company that says that it is following fair-trade practices but lacks a fair-trade certification may not actually be following fair-trade practices.
+This could lead to a moral hazard of saying the company is implementing fair-trade practices and charging premium prices, but in actuality, not paying higher wages to farmers.

 Cadbury

 Cadbury announced that it would make Cadbury Dairy Milk fair trade in the UK in 2009.
 This was then rolled-out across Cadbury's international operations in Australia, New Zealand, Ireland, Canada, India and South Africa.
 Cadbury also adopted the Fairtrade certification mark across its chocolate bar branding.

-In 2017, Cadbury withdrew from its fair trade scheme under the Fairtrade mark and instead, with its parent company Mondelez, launched its own Cocoa Life programme.
-Cocoa Life is a USD$400 million programme, which plans to reach 200,000 fair trade cocoa farmers by 2022.
+In 2017, Cadbury withdrew from its fair-trade scheme under the Fairtrade mark and instead, with its parent company Mondelez, launched its own Cocoa Life programme.
+Cocoa Life is a US$400 million programme, which plans to reach 200,000 fair-trade cocoa farmers by 2022.
 The abandonment of the fairtrade foundation certification by Cadbury was initially panned by critics, who thought the change could confuse customers.
 However, it was clarified by both Cadbury and the Fairtrade Foundation that their relationship was still ongoing.